shop by Category

 The key thing to remember is that if it's a room that is not likely to change, you are required to have an ADA compliant sign identifying it.
 Most rooms fall under this designation.
 Restrooms, vending areas, closets, etc. tend not to change function often and are required to have ADA signs.
 An example of a room that might change functions often is a classroom (this year it’s an Art room but next year, it may be a Science lab.)
 Remember, even if an ADA sign is not required, it's still a good idea.
 Making our buildings accessible to everybody is the right thing to do.
 The cost to identify a room with an ADA sign versus a non-ADA sign is a few dollars more.

 The Department of Justice has the ultimate responsibility for enforcing ADA regulations.
 In practice, though, the actual enforcement is handled by local code inspectors.
-Citations from the Department of Justice can go as high as $50,000 for the first offence- although this is rare.
+Citations from the Department of Justice can go as high as $50,000 for the first offense- although this is rare.

 The ADA has a lot of regulations, especially regarding signs.
 In a nutshell, you will need ADA-compliant signs marking every room that is a permanent space.
 That means rooms that are not likely to change function need to be identified with an ADA compliant sign.
 Of course, there are many rooms that will never change function (restrooms, exits, etc.) A good rule of thumb is that if you have a question about whether or not a room should be identified with an ADA sign, err on the side of compliance and use an ADA sign.
 You should refer to the ADA Guidelines from the Department of Justice.
 Section 7 covers signs.